-In the 1970s Prescott Currier introduced a number of key observations regarding the Voynich text, one of which was the “line as a functional unit” (LAAFU, for the sake of shortness).
-This idea was that the text responds to its physical exposition—the actual writing of characters in the lines of a book—by changing its characteristics.
-Several LAAFU effects have been noted already by researchers, in particular the position of <m> as the last letter in line end words, and also the grouping of one–legged gallows <f, p> on the first line of a paragraph (known as Neal lines).
+In the 1970s Prescott Currier introduced a number of key observations regarding the Voynich text, one of which he called the “line as a functional unit”.
+This idea was that patterns in the text respond to its physical exposition—the actual writing of glyphs in the lines of a manuscript.
+Several line patterns have already been noted by researchers: the position of [m] as the last glyph in line end words, and also the grouping of one–legged gallows [f, p] on the first line of a paragraph (known as Tiltman lines).

-I wish here to explore a further aspect of LAAFU: linefirst words, particularly the first letter of the first word of a line.
-I have taken for my study the section of text known as “Stars” or “Recipes” which stretches from 103r to 116r, the last full page of the manuscript.
-The choice for this selection is that it is a fairly homogenous stretch of writing which shows strong tendencies for particular linefirst characters, as will shortly be seen.
+I wish here to explore a further line pattern: linestart words, specifically the first glyph of the first word of a line.
+I have taken for my study the section of text known as “Stars” or “Recipes” which fills most of Quire 20 (103r to 116r).
+The choice for this selection is that it is a fairly homogeneous stretch of writing which shows strong tendencies for particular linestart glyphs, as will shortly be seen.

-As you can see, the most common initial letters in linefirst words are often uncommon as initial letters in the text as a whole.
-Of the six most common initial letters for linefirst words, only <o> is also common in the text as a whole.
-The others <y, d, p, s, t> are more—typically much more—common linefirst than in the whole of the text.
-The rest of this article will be looking at these six letters in more detail to see what further patterns can be found.
+The most common initial glyphs of linestart words are often uncommon as initial glyphs in the text as a whole.
+Of the six most common initial glyphs for linestart words, only [o] is also common in the text as a whole.
+The others [y, d, p, s, t] are more—typically much more—common linestart than in the whole of the text.
+The rest of this article will be looking at these six glyphs in more detail to understand their individual patterns.

-<s> — Although one of the strongest linefirst letters (57.5% of all tokens beginning with <s> are linefirst), the kinds of words which come at the beginning of lines are mostly the same as those found in the whole text.
+[s] — Although one of the strongest linestart glyphs (57.5% of all tokens beginning with [s] are linestart), the kinds of words which come at the beginning of lines are mostly the same as those found in the whole text.
 There does not seem to be a further pattern except its heavy initial occurrence.

-<t> — For multiple reasons this is the most curious linefirst letter.
-It occurs 210 times at the beginning of a word in the text as a whole, but 82 of these are linefirst, or 39%.
-Yet <k> appears 275 times at the beginning of a word in the whole text, but only 21 times linefirst, which at 7.6% linefirst is fairly near to the 9.8% of the text as a whole.
-So the two common gallows letters do not obey the same pattern.
+[t] — For multiple reasons this is the most curious linestart glyph.
+It occurs 210 times at the beginning of a word in the text as a whole, but 82 of these are linestart (39%).
+Yet [k] appears 275 times at the beginning of a word in the whole text, but only 21 times linestart, which at 7.6% linestart is near to the 9.8% of the text as a whole.
+So the two common gallows glyphs do not obey the same pattern.

-Further, there is an interesting connection between the appearance of gallows letters in words beginning with <o>.
-The letter <o> is the most common wordfirst letter in the text as a whole at 23.8% of all words, but halves in linefirst positions at only 12.8%.
-Words beginning <ok> and <ot> are roughly equal in the text as a whole, with 665 tokens and 712 tokens respectively.
-But linefirst <ok> has 32 tokens (4.8%) and <ot> has 17 tokens (2.4%).
-The ratio for <ok> is what we would expect, the ratio of whole text to linefirst being 9.8% but words beginning with <o> being half as common than the whole in that position.
-Yet wordfirst <ot> is half as common again.
-The number of tokens is small, but may be significant.
+There is an interesting connection between the appearance of gallows glyphs in words beginning with [o].
+The glyph [o] is the most common wordstart glyph in the text as a whole at 23.8% of all words, but halves in linestart positions at only 12.8%.
+Words beginning [ok] and [ot] are roughly equal in the text as a whole, with 665 tokens and 712 tokens respectively.
+But linestart [ok] has 32 tokens (4.8%) and [ot] has 17 tokens (2.4%).
+The ratio for [ok] is what we would expect, the ratio of whole text to linestart being 9.8%, but words beginning with [o] being half as common in that position.
+Yet wordstart [ot] is half as common again.
+The number of tokens involved is small, but it may hint at an underlying pattern.

-<p> — This is the strongest linefirst letter (68.9% of all its word–initial tokens), but may result from the existence of Grove words.
+[p] — This is the strongest linestart glyph (68.9% of all its word–initial tokens), but may result from Grove words.
 The Stars section has many paragraphs and so many Grove words at their beginnings.
-This inevitably means that the statistics may be somewhat skewed.
+This inevitably means that the statistics for [p] may be somewhat skewed.

-<y> — This is the most common linefirst letter with 163 tokens, though almost the same amount occurs in the rest of the text.
-But looking in more detail, words beginning <ych> account for 43% of its linefirst tokens, and <ysh> for another 20%.
-These are also strongly linefirst, with 88% of <ych> and 97% of <ysh> being in that position.
+[y] — This is the most common linestart glyph with 163 tokens, though almost the same amount occurs in the rest of the text.
+But looking in more detail, words beginning [ych] account for 43% of its linestart tokens, and [ysh] for another 20%.
+These are also strongly linestart, with 88% of [ych] and 97% of [ysh] being in that position.

-Considering that <y> is the most common letter at the beginning of linefirst words and <o> is the most common for the text as a whole, these two letters once again appear to be in the same class (or could even be vowels).
-Yet <o> is still common linefirst, so not too much can be made of this.
-Also, although <a> is likely in some way equivalent to <y> there does not seem to be a strong relationship between the linefirst occurrence of <y> and those of <a> in the rest of the text.
+Considering that [y] is the most common glyph at the beginning of linestart words and [o] is the most common for the text as a whole, these two glyphs once again appear to be in the same class (or could even be vowels).
+Also, although [a] is likely in some way equivalent to [y] there does not seem to be a strong relationship between the linestart occurrence of [y] and those of [a] in the rest of the text.

-<d> — This letter shows a similar, though weaker, pattern to <y>, with 150 out out 418 tokens being linefirst.
-Although the proportion of linefirst <dch> (21%) and <dsh> (16%) are much lower than compared to <y>, they are likewise strongly linefirst.
-Eighty percent of words beginning <dch> and 96% of <dsh> are linefirst.
+[d] — This glyph shows a similar, though weaker, pattern to [y] with 150 out out 418 tokens being linestart.
+Although the proportion of linestart [dch] (21%) and [dsh] (16%) are a much lower part of the total than compared to [y], they are likewise strongly linestart.
+Eighty percent of words beginning [dch] and 96% of [dsh] are linestart.

-There are clear patterns to which letters begin linefirst words, with a strong difference between linefirst and the text as a whole.
-This alone strengthens Currier’s LAAFU idea and adds another aspect.
-A cursory inspection of the whole Voynich manuscript suggests that this linefirst effect is found throughout Currier B pages, though it may be much weaker or non–existence in Currier A. Further research is needed on this.
+There are clear patterns to which glyphs begin linestart words, with a strong difference between linestart and the text as a whole.
+This alone strengthens Currier’s line pattern observations and adds another aspect.
+A cursory inspection of the whole Voynich manuscript suggests that this linestart pattern is found throughout Currier B pages, though it may be much weaker or non–existent in Currier A. Further research is needed on this.

-The letters <y, d> seem to being words that might otherwise begin <ch, sh> in the rest of the text.
-Once again, there could be a process which adds <y, d> to words beginning <ch, sh> when they are in a linefirst position.
-Unlike <t, p> which are both gallows letters, <y, d> have not up to now been suspected of being strongly related.
+The glyphs [y, d] seem to begin words that might otherwise begin [ch, sh] in the rest of the text.
+Once again, there could be a process which adds [y, d] to words beginning [ch, sh] when they are in a linestart position.
+Unlike [t, p] which are both gallows glyphs [y, d] have not up to now been suspected of being strongly related.

-Future work needs to look at the most common wordfirst letters in the whole of the text and try to typify what might be happening to make them less common linefirst.
-Although <o, ch, sh> may be subject to some kinds of transformation which lowers their occurrence, <q, l, a> have either not been touched upon or explained here.
+Future work needs to look at the most common wordstart glyphs in the whole of the text and try to understand what might be happening to make them less common at the start of a line.
+Although [o, ch, sh] may be subject to some kinds of transformation which lowers their occurrence, [q, l, a] have not been fully discussed or explained here.